odkr/cgi-runas/MANUAL.rst

 Philosophy
 ----------

-**cgi-runas** aims to comply with POSIX.1-2018 and existing best practices, tries to improve upon prior art, above all, Apache's suExec, and tries to be secure even in the face of user errors.
+**cgi-runas** aims to comply with POSIX.1-2018 and extant best practices, to improve upon prior art, above all, Apache's suExec, and to be secure even in the face of user errors.

 It implements most of suExec's safeguards, the exception being calling **ufork** on systems that support it, but protects more thoroughly